xled/xled-docs/docs/protocol_details.rst

 Version 2
 `````````

 This format is used in generation II devices until firmware version 2.4.6 (including).
-An UDP packet starts with a header:
+An UDP datagram starts with a header:

 * 1 byte: version *\\x02* (byte with hex representation 0x02)
 * 8 bytes: byte representation of the authentication token - not encoded in base 64